Exciting 14-Day Northern Lights Package Tour of the Ring Road with Snaefellsnes & Reykjavik

 If you are tired after your adventures on the road, visiting one of the city’s many geothermal swimming pools is highly recommended.

-The main draw of the pools is the outside hot tubs, where locals and visitors alike will soak aching muscles and talk about everything.
+The main draw of the pools is the outside hot tubs, where locals and visitors alike can soak aching muscles.

 However, if you are feeling adventurous, you can take a few excursions today instead.

-First, you can take to the skies on a geothermal helicopter tour.
+First, you can take to the skies on a helicopter tour over Reykjavik.
 There is no feeling like the one you get when the helicopter takes off, and you see the colorful houses of Reykjavik get smaller and smaller.

-You will fly over the city and land at a geothermal area nearby, where you are bound to capture another fantastic selfie for your social media pages.
+You will fly over the city and land at a geothermal area nearby, where you are bound to capture another fantastic selfie.

-If you’d rather stay on land, you can opt for a super jeep tour to the Landmannalaugar area in the Highlands.
+If you’d rather stay on land, you can join a super jeep tour to the Landmannalaugar area in the Highlands.
 Make sure you bring a bathing suit, as you can relax in a natural hot spring surrounded by nothing but the barren wastelands of the Highlands.

-Tonight, you will return to your accommodation in Reykjavik.
+Tonight, you will return to your comfortable accommodation in Reykjavik.

 Read more